The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 The part of her work that Jennifer enjoys most is meeting and getting to know applicant students and their families.
 “Hearing about all the things each student loves to do, finding out what has worked well in school, and learning about each student’s hopes and dreams for the future makes this work endlessly rewarding.
 Helping parents understand the fit between our program and their child as a learner and as a citizen of the world gives them a chance to consider both who their child is today and who their child is poised to become.”

 Jennifer lives nearby with her family, and they all enjoy cooking together, traveling, and spending time outdoors.
 She participates in Fay's Community Connections group to help foster dialog within our open, caring, and diverse school and has served as a student advisor.
-She has coached town soccer, volunteered with the Girl Scouts, and looks forward to finding opportunities to participate in the Fay community.
+She has coached town soccer, volunteered with the Girl Scouts, and has mentored elementary school students through a reading program in partnership with Boston Public Schools.